harrisonlab/phytophthora_fragariae/README.md

 done
 ```

-Secondly, genes were predicted using CodingQuarry:
+Secondly, genes were predicted using CodingQuary:

 ```bash
 for Assembly in $(ls repeat_masked/*/*/*/*_contigs_softmasked_repeatmasker_TPSI_appended.fa)